Driving the Highlands in Iceland

 Highland population

-Nobody really lives up in the highlands.
-There are people who work up there, road workers, reservoirs builders, people doing maintenance on the power grid and service centers for tourism but those are very few of and they are very far between.
-There are no gas stations up there except for in the peripheral of the highlands.
+Nobody really lives up in the Highlands of Iceland.
+There are people who work up there, road workers, reservoir builders, people doing maintenance on the power grid and service centers for tourism but those are very few and they are very far between.
+There are no gas stations up there except for in the outskirts of the Highlands.
 In the middle, there is no place where one can seek immediate help in times of need.
 But the desolation is something to embrace, to be in really wild nature where there is nothing but you and endless beauty.

-As wild, majestic and wonderful as the highlands are, we really want to keep it that way.
-Driving off road is strictly forbidden, for all cars and trucks.
-Being caught driving off road can result in very hefty fines.
-Because it’s so harsh up there, the little growth you’ll find there has taken decades to grow and a car tire can kill the plant and not to mention, tire tracks might been seen for decades to come so, leave the highlands as you find it.
+As wild, majestic and wonderful as the Icelandic Highlands are, we really want to keep it that way.
+Driving off-road is strictly forbidden, for all cars and trucks.
+Being caught driving off-road can result in very hefty fines.
+Because it’s so harsh up there, the little growth you’ll find there has taken decades to grow and a car tire can kill the plant and not to mention, tire tracks might be seen for decades to come so, leave the Highlands as you find it.
 Majestic and unspoiled.
-The same goes with any trash (which one should never throw in the nature, wherever you are in the world), it takes ages for any trash to decompose due to the average low temperatures.
+The same goes with any trash (never litter—anywhere), it takes ages for any trash to decompose due to the average low temperatures.

 Fording rivers in IcelandFording rivers

-As fun and adventurous it looks to ford rivers, there is one thing one has to keep in mind.
-There are no insurances that covers damages to the car like flooding the engine, water destroying electronics, the cost of the rescue etc caused by crossing a river.
+As fun and adventurous as it looks to ford rivers, there is one thing one has to keep in mind.
+Insurance does not cover damages to the car like flooding the engine, water destroying electronics, the cost of the rescue etc caused by river crossings.

-The maps below shows the cellphone coverage from the two biggest phone companies in Iceland.
-The gray areas (the light blue on the map to the left) shows where there are no coverage at all.
+The maps below show the cellphone coverage from the two biggest phone companies in Iceland.
+The Highlands often have little to no signal, so it’s essential to plan ahead.
+The gray areas (the light blue on the map to the left) show where there is no coverage at all.

 Mobile coverage in Iceland Cellphone coverage in the highlands in Iceland

-If you have an accident, a breakdown and no cellphone coverage at all, have in mind that if you don’t have coverage, the search and rescue people have cellphone receiver mounted on helicopters so they can still find you easily if you have filled in your travel plans and you have your cellphone on.
+If you have an accident, a breakdown and no cellphone coverage at all, keep in mind that if you don’t have coverage, the search and rescue people have cell phone receivers mounted on helicopters so they can still find you easily if you have filled in your travel plans and you have your cellphone on.
 Here is what the SafeTravel people say about the app:

 First of all you can call for help by pressing the red Emergency button.
 Your location will be sent by text message to the 112 response center.
 Remember that even though your phone shows no signal there is a possibility that you can send a text message.

-The green Check In button is for you to leave your location with us so if something happens we have more information to worked with.
-Only the 5 last location’s are stored and we recommend you use this – don’t worry – you are not disturbing anyone – except for our big computer who wants to be disturbed.
+The green Check In button is for you to leave your location with us so if something happens we have more information to work with.
+Only the 5 last locations are stored and we recommend you use this – don’t worry – you are not disturbing anyone – except for our big computer who wants to be disturbed.

 Brilliant hey?